ricdip/SimpleInterpreter/README.md

     120
     ```

-- Read and execute program source code from a file:
+- Read and execute the program source code from a file:
     ```bash
     user@host:~$ java -jar SimpleInterpreter-1.0.0.jar -f program
     ```